PICdew/Microchip-PIC-Codebook/README.md

-# Microchip PIC Codebase
+# Microchip PIC Codebook
-PIC16 microcontroller based Embedded system development code base for demonstrating how to use different PIC features using C language
+This code book contains sample applications and demo examples for illustrating how to use different features of Microchip PIC microcontrollers in C language(Examples in other languages are welcome).

 ## Examples